fellesverkstedet/fabricatable-machines/README.md

 * Presented during the [FAB12 conference](http://fab12.fabevent.org/).
 * Standardized axis
 * Assembled together into a CNC-mill
-* Validated the potential for fabricatbale modular rack and pinion stages
+* Validated the potential of fabricatable modular rack and pinion stages

 ## TODO: Document